-It all started a few weeks ago when a colleague helped me make a word cloud in Data Science Studio.
-For my first cloud, I decided to use the RER A twitter stream.
+This blog post walks through a simple use case in Dataiku: social media analysis.
+For my first word cloud, I decided to use the RER A (regional Parisian train) Twitter stream.
 Why?
-Because if there is one place on social media where you can be sure to find strong emotional words, it's definitely on french public transportation Twitter streams.
+Because if there is one place on social media where you can be sure to find strong emotional words, it's definitely on public transportation Twitter streams.

-The above word cloud shows the 50 most tweeted words for #RERA, #RERA_RATP, @galeRERAfr.
-Most of the words refer to slow traffic and delays.
-It is also interesting to note that the station names that appear the most, i.e. Cergy, Poissy, Nanterre, La Défense, are those in the western end of RER A.
+On November 19, I started scrapping RER A's mentions on Twitter.
+In 10 days, I'd gathered approximately 1,500 Tweets.
+The word cloud I created shows the 50 most tweeted words for #RERA, #RERA_RATP, @galeRERAfr.
+As expected, most of the words refer to slow traffic and delays.
+It is also interesting to note that the station names that appear the most (e.g., Cergy, Poissy, Nanterre, La Défense), are those on the western end of the RER A.

 When I first generated this graph I noticed some extreme peaks in activity at seemingly random times.
 Because these peaks didn't seem to follow a particular pattern (besides morning and evening typical increases in activity), I assumed that they reflected isolated incidents.
-To be sure, I used DSS to build an interactive web-app that would let me zoom into specific time periods in the "tweets/hour" graph and immediately see the associated word cloud:
+To be sure, I used Dataiku to build an interactive webapp that would let me zoom into specific time periods in the "Tweets/hour" graph and immediately see the associated word cloud:

-To validate my hypothesis about incidents and tweet volume correlation, I used the web-app to zoom into the morning of November 25th where almost 100 tweets were published in under an hour.
+To validate my hypothesis about incidents and Tweet volume correlation, I used the webapp to zoom into the morning of November 25th when almost 100 tweets were published in under an hour.

 Sure enough, in this word cloud, the most recurring words are generally positive: “bien” (good), “ponctualité” (punctuality), “bonne” (feminine form of good), etc. Furthermore, in this word cloud, it is hard to pinpoint one underlying subject matter or theme.